When it comes to the E60 M5, the ‘M’ might as well stand for Marmite as much as it does Motorsport: right now this supersaloon sits in an odd space.

 The V10 really suits the chassis, with a smooth and linear power delivery helping you to get into a rhythm.
 You wouldn’t believe that 2nd gear corners can be exited at full throttle but they can.
 I have no doubt that with the traction off you could pull some outrageously huge slides but you don’t have to drive in that manner for this car to come alive.

 It’s not all sweetness and light however, some elements of this car do wear.
 Stop start traffic is not a happy place, the SMG doesn’t creep when you let off the brake so instead you push a bit of throttle and… thunk!
 There’s the gear and a lurch forward to go with it.
-Manoeuvring is a carefully balanced art of just the right amount of throttle and some patience and you jump between first and Reverse.
+Manoeuvring is a carefully balanced art of just the right amount of throttle and some patience as you jump between first and Reverse.
 Speedy three point turns are a no no.

 It’s also thirsty.
 By god can it drink; 9mpg average and chewing 50 miles of range across 10 miles of distance is a new personal record even for me.
 I won’t mention the well documented reliability and general running concerns, we’ve all read the pages and pages of internet forums.
 The reality is that if you want a 200mph V10 saloon with a motorsport derived engine you have to be willing to plunder your savings account.
 Paying the cost to be the boss springs to mind.